 On a state-by-state basis, New South Wales (N.S.W) and Victoria (VIC) have typically always had the highest average home loan size, and Tasmania (TAS) the lowest.
 The average home loan sizes for these states between 1975 and 2015, according to the Australian Bureau of Statistics (ABS), are as follows:

-Average Home Loan Size by State
+Average Home Loan Cost

 Based on data, financial experts believe that some buyers are better-off than others when it comes to buying property in a specific capital city.
 For instance, the median price of homes in Sydney are far greater than homes in Adelaide, and this can mean the difference between a home loan being manageable or a burden.